-This article will discuss two different types of acquisitions: asset sales and stock sales.
+This article will discuss two different types of acquisitions: asset sale vs stock sale.
 Perhaps your company is in talks with another company who is looking to buy or sell.
 How should your company approach the sale?
 The answer is: it depends on your goals as a buyer or a seller.
 There are a number of other more complex types of mergers, such as Reverse Cash Subsidiary Mergers, but asset and stock deals are among the most straightforward acquisitions.
 An asset sale occurs when a business sells all or a portion of its assets.
-The seller, or target company, in this type of deal is still legally the owner of the company, but no longer owns the assets sold.
+The seller, or target company, in this type of deal, is still legally the owner of the company, but no longer owns the assets sold.
 In a stock sale, the buyer acquires equity from the target company’s shareholders.

 An “asset sale” refers to the acquisition of individual assets and liabilities.
 The seller is required to transfer their individual net assets at their fair market values in an asset deal.
-The buyer receives a step-up in tax basis to fair market value from the target company’s original investment.
-The buyer benefits from the step-up in tax basis because it allows the buyer to depreciate or amortize the acquired assets each year.
+The buyers receive a step-up on a tax basis to fair market value from the target company’s original investment.
+They benefit from the step-up on a tax basis because it allows the buyer to depreciate or amortize the acquired assets each year.
 The buyer also benefits because liabilities often remain the responsibility of target companies.
 A drawback for sellers in an asset deal is that the seller undergoes a “double tax.”
-The corporation pays a capital gains tax at the entity level if the assets have appreciated, and then the individual shareholders are taxed on assets sold.
+The corporation pays a capital gains tax at the entity level if the assets have been appreciated, and then the individual shareholders are taxed on assets sold.
 A shortcoming that both sides should consider in an asset deal is that transferring assets may be difficult, and agreements concerning those transfers may need to be renegotiated.

 - The buyer receives a step-up in basis of assets acquired

 - The buyer usually does not have to assume the liabilities of the target company.